devernay/vlpovutils/README.txt

-This library allow the correct extraction of the camera parameters from POV-Ray images generated using the VLPov patch:
+This library allows the correct extraction of the camera parameters from POV-Ray images generated using the VLPov patch:
 - VLPov, a set of utilities to use the POV-Ray raytracer in order to generate and analyze Computer Vision datasets. http://www.vlfeat.org/~vedaldi/code/vlpovy.html